 Due to the changing nature of the COVID-19 pandemic, please note that the instructor may need to make modifications to the course syllabus and may do so at any time.
+Such modifications may include changes to the mode(s) of assessment for the course.
 Notice of such changes will be announced as quickly as possible through email and through the UHLC course catalog website.